WeTransfer/wt-api-docs/source/includes/_embed.md

 This chunk of code is the configuration of WeTransfer Embed.

 * The line that starts with `"wtEmbedKey"` holds the token that links the transfer to your account.
 * The next line tells Embed to which form input in your page the resulting link will be put.
-For geeks: Under the hood, Embed uses [`document.querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) to get the element specified here.
+For geeks: Under the hood, Embed uses <a target="_top" href="https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector">`document.querySelector`</a> to get the element specified here.

 ---